 Apply for long term disability (LTD) if your absence is expected to go beyond six months, even if you continue to be covered by WorkSafe BC.
 If approved, both LTD and WorkSafeBC claims will be in effect at the same time, but you will only receive the higher WorkSafeBC payments.
 If your LTD claim is accepted, health and welfare benefits will continue.
 If not, an employee can opt to continue benefits on their own.

 WorkSafeBC Mental Disorders Claim

 The Workers Compensation Act now provides coverage for mental disorders if the disorder is caused by the workplace.
-If you believe that you have a mental disorder linked to your work or workplace, report it to your supervisor using Form 6A Worker's Report of Injury or Occupational Disease to Employer (PDF, 155KB).
+If you believe that you have a mental disorder linked to your work or workplace, report it to your supervisor using a WorkSafe BC Worker's Report of Injury or Occupational Disease to Employer (Form 6A).

 While WorkSafeBC continues to provide compensation for conditions such as post traumatic stress disorder from something like witnessing a disturbing event (for example, a robbery or violent act), it can now compensate you for a mental disorder caused by significant workplace stressors such as bullying or harassment.
 If you are experiencing bullying or harassment, you should also file a claim.
 Resources exist to help you report and resolve the issue.

 In order to receive compensation, you must prove that the issues occurred at or because of work.
 WorkSafeBC will verify the claim based on the information you provide and by contacting the work-site to investigate.